bfeitknecht/vault/sem4/W&S/PV/W&S-summary.md

 $I = [A, B], A = a(X_{1}, \dots X_{n}), B = b(X_{1}, \dots X_{n})$
 $\Pr_{\theta}[\theta \in I] = \Pr[A \leq \theta \leq B] \geq 1- \alpha$ for $\alpha \in [0, 1]$

 like estimator but gives range instead of point
 Pr theta of subset of range has smaller probability

+confidence interval typically symmetric

+put random variable (sample mean) in middle of probability space measure function, only want one occurrence of it